-We’ll be honest, it was much harder trying to find the gaming monitor under $100 than it was for other price ranges.
+We’ll be honest, it was much harder trying to find the gaming monitor under $100 than it was for other price ranges, like finding the best gaming monitor under $150.
 That’s because, rather unfortunately, most of the sub-$100 monitors we found were kind of terrible.

 So much so, in fact, that of the dozens of monitors we went through, we settled on the two that we’re covering in this article.
 If neither of these monitors are what you’re looking for, don’t worry- we’ll also cover how to find great refurbished and secondhand monitors later in the article.